Lumi

 Shaping the emotion-tracking feature

-I based the emotion tracking feature on Stavemann's Feeling Star—a framework from behavioural therapy.
+The emotion tracking feature is based on Stavemann's Feeling Star, a framework from behavioural therapy.
 I translated the model into a flow that guides users from core emotions to nuanced intensity levels, helping them name what they're feeling more precisely.

-To validate the core flows and interactions, I conducted moderated usability tests with 6 participants using a mid-fidelity prototype.
-I synthesized findings in a Rainbow Spreadsheet and used Nielsen's severity scale to prioritize issues based on how users navigated the app, completed core tasks, and understood the tracking flow.
+To validate the core flows and interactions, I conducted moderated usability tests with 6 participants using the mid-fidelity prototype.
+I synthesized findings in a Rainbow Spreadsheet and used Nielsen's severity scale to prioritize issues.

 Establishing Visual Design